eternalthinker/xscribble/README.md

 xscribble
 =========

-A desktop client for drawing chat in gmail
+A Gtalk desktop client for drawing chat